 Be sure to only include the pages you want search engines to crawl, so leave out any that have been blocked in a robots.txt file.
 Avoid using any URLs that cause redirects or error codes and be sure to be consistent in using your preferred URLs (with or without www.), correct protocols (http vs. https) and trailing slashes.
 You should also use your robots.txt file to point search engine crawlers to the location of your sitemap.

-Good, the URLs look clean.
+Perfect, your URLs look clean.

 Great, you are not using underscores (these_are_underscores) in your URLs.